 Years of abuse had conditioned my body to believe I would not listen to what she wanted and what she needed, because, well, I hadn’t.
 But I took those first few steps, and slowly but surely my body began to respond.
 She now tells me what she needs, calmly, but firmly.

 I know I’m fighting off a cold when I get intense cravings for garlic and ginger.
 I know I’ve been pushing myself too hard when my body begs me to go to bed at 9:30.
-And I know I’ve been too slack when I literally get up, put my yoga gear on, grab my mat, and walk out the door without actually realizing I’m doing it.
+And I know I’ve been neglecting my movement when I literally get up, put my yoga gear on, grab my mat, and walk out the door without actually realizing I’m doing it.

-There needs to be a shift in perception if you’re going to live as a vibrant woman in a society that doesn’t really value your vibrancy or your womanhood.
+There needs to be a shift in perception if you’re going to live as a vibrant person in a society that doesn’t really value your vibrancy or your personhood.

 I still struggle at times with self-doubt, but I’m better able to step back and recognize these doubts for what they are: Fear that I am not enough.